This post contains affiliate links. If you purchase anything through them, Pliersman may earn some commission at no extra cost to you

-With everyone raving about how great the Knipex pliers are, you have decided to give them a try by upgrading your Channel Lock water pump pliers with a Knipex pair.
-But then, you are facing the dilemma of having to choose between the Alligator model and the Cobra model.
-And you wonder, what is the difference and which model should you go for?
+With everyone raving about how great and worthy the Knipex pliers are, you have decided to join the bandwagon and upgrade your Channel Lock water pump pliers with a Knipex pair.
+But then, you now face the dilemma of having to choose between the Alligator model and the Cobra model.
+And you are wondering, what is the difference and which model should I go for?

 Relax!
-In this article, you will find out the key differences and similarities between the Knipex Cobra and Knipex Alligator pliers so that you can make a more informed choice.
+In this article, you will find the answer to your question.
+I have demystified the key differences and similarities between the Knipex Cobra vs Alligator Knipex to help you decide on where to place your money.

 Differences between Knipex Cobra and Alligator Pliers

 The Knipex Cobra and Alligator are similar in many aspects but also have some differences.
-The two major differences are the fewer adjustment positions on the alligator pliers than cobra and the smooth button adjustment on the cobra compared to the course-adjustment slip joint mechanism on the alligators.
+The two major differences between the two water pump pliers from Knipex are:

 Lastly, the button adjustment mechanism on the cobra makes a one-handed operation of the tool possible.
 Also, the gripping width remains set until you press the button to adjust it.